kubernetes/enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 #### Story 2

-User will will no longer have to inject the Pull Always Image Pull Policy to ensure all tenants have rights to the images that are already present on a host.
+User will no longer have to inject the `PullAlways` imagePullPolicy to ensure all tenants have rights to the images that are already present on a host.

 ### Notes/Constraints/Caveats (Optional)